nicoencarnacion/resources/WORKFLOW.md

 ## Sketch Workflow
 - To avoid slight color variations when using the color picker in Sketch, be sure to pick the color at the center of an element.
 - Use proper numbering and naming for Artboards just as you would for Photoshop layers.
+I make it a habit to create multiple variants of a screen or component.
 Here are some examples:

    **_Editing Room_** - Main design, in this case, for the "Editing Room".
    **_Editing Room - Comments_** - A variant of the "Editing Room" with the comments section visible.